Modern Greek Studies Association

 Karen Van Dyck, Kimon A. Doukas Professor of Modern Greek Language and Literature (Classics, IRWAG)

-Nikolas Kakkoufa, Lecturer in Modern Greek (Classics); Director of Undergraduate Studies in Hellenic Studies
+Nikolas Kakkoufa, Senior Lecturer in Modern Greek (Classics); Director of Undergraduate Studies in Hellenic Studies

 Dimitrios Antoniou, Lecturer in Modern Greek in the Department of Classics